Accessibility Statement – as at AUGUST 2019

-At Currumbin Wildlife Sanctuary, we aim to ensure that every guest has a memorable experience and has the ability to see our wonderful flora and fauna and wildlife shows.
+At Currumbin Wildlife Sanctuary, we aim to ensure that every guest has a memorable experience and has the ability to see our wonderful flora and fauna as well as our wildlife shows.
 We are committed to providing suitable access for our guests, whatever their individual needs may be.
 In this guide, we have outlined our facilities and services to give our guests information to enjoy the best possible experience whilst meeting their specific requirements.
-As facilities are update to increase accessibility this document will be revised.
+As facilities are updated to increase accessibility this document will be revised.

-- 5 clearly marked accessible parking bays are available within the Currumbin Wildlife Sanctuary Car Park close to the entrance.
+- Five (5) reserved accessible parking spaces with shared areas are available within the Currumbin Wildlife Sanctuary Car Park close to the entrance.

 - Parking bays are located outdoors with a bitumen surface and have no height limits.